STELLA PEARL BRYANT's Obituary on Ledger

 LAKELAND - Stella Pearl Bryant, age 101, died Thursday, December 8, 2016.

 Born in Lakeland on September 16, 1915, Mrs. Bryant was a lifelong resident.
-She grew up in Kathleen Baptist before moving to Gibsonia Baptist.
-She served Kathleen Senior High School as the principal's secretary for 25 years before retiring in 1976 and she taught adult Sunday school for several years at Gibsonia Baptist Church.
+She grew up in Kathleen Baptist before moving to Gibsonia Baptist where she taught a ladies Sunday school class for several years. .
+She served Kathleen Senior High School as the principal's secretary for 25 years before retiring in 1977.

 Mrs. Bryant was preceded in death by her husband Robert Wayne Bryant.
-She is survived by her son Robert Wayne Bryant, Jr. (Pat), Scottsdale, AZ; daughter Ginny Hester (Ray), Lakeland; granddaughter Carmen Butfiloski (Ed), grandson Brannen Hester (Nina), granddaughter Michelle Hail (Mike), great grandchildren Robby, Eddie, Audrey, Alyssa and Savannah.
+She is survived by her brother Warren Rushing (Becky); sister Theresa Bare; her son Robert Wayne Bryant, Jr. (Pat), Scottsdale, AZ; daughter Ginny Hester (Ray), Lakeland; granddaughter Carmen Butfiloski (Ed); grandson Brannen Hester (Nina); granddaughter Michelle Heil (Mike); great grandchildren Robby, Eddie, Audrey, Alyssa and Savannah.

 Visitation will be Tuesday, Dec.
 13, 2016, from 10-11 a.m. at Kathleen Baptist Church.
 Funeral will follow at 11 a.m. at the church.
 Interment will be in Socrum Cemetery.